 - Capital One: Begins on card approval and each month is 30 days

-- Chase: Begins on card approval, always seem to have a three month spend period which is 103 days; more recently, they’ve been giving 115 days total
+- Chase: Begins on card approval, always seem to have a three month spend period which is 103 days; more recently, they’ve been giving 115 days total (see also this post)

 - Citi: Begins on card approval and each month is 30 days; they do add a 14-day grace period as well – 104 days total